 The Academic Advising Handbook was created as a resource for all who advise students at Wright State University.
 The handbook brings together information from colleges, departments, and offices relevant to academic advising with a stronger focus on undergraduate advising than graduate advising.
-Those who worked on this handbook made a concerted effort to gather all pertinent policies, procedures, guidelines, and instructions that would assist advisors in helping students.
+Those who worked on this handbook made a concerted effort to gather all pertinent policies, procedures, guidelines, and instructions that would assist academic advisors in helping students.

 2007 – Revised by the Undergraduate Academic Advising Council